 Climate Risk means the financial risks arising from climate change and is included in the Risk Register as a cross-cutting strategic risk as it is seen as an 'amplifier' of a number of existing risks noted above that the Club faces.
-The key financial risks associated with climate change identified include:
+Climate risks were reviewed in the year to identify potential exposures assuming global temperatures rise by 1.5°C, 2°C, and 4°C by 2100 and, whilst the climate continues to warm at an unprecedented rate, no new material risks were identified.